 App-only banks vs traditional high street banks

 App-only banks are more focused on the customer and scrap a lot of mark-up fees that High Street banks add on.
-Spending abroad with an app-only bank is a 'no-brainer' as you get charged based on the interbank exchange rate with no markup fees.
+Spending abroad with an app-only bank is often cheaper as many offer competitive exchange rates as well as fee-free spending.

 Being able to get real-time notifications on your bank account allows you to see how much money you have available to spend, rather than having to wait a few days for the payment to leave your account.
 Instant notifications also allow you to track your spending.
 Most of the app-only banks also offer spending insights with graphs to highlight how much you have spent on eating out or shopping, for example.
 App-only banks also encourage budgeting and automatic saving; rounding up spare change when purchasing soon adds up.